Csuarezgurruchaga/Digital-House/README.md

 # Digital-House

-Compilado de todas las clases, junto con los ejercicios y practicos resueltos por mi del curso de Data Science de Digital House.
-Periodo 2021-2022.
+Compilation of all the classes, along with the exercises and practical assignments solved by me during the Data Science course at Digital House.
+Period: 2021-2022.